Cryru/The-Struggles-Of-Running-And-Statically-Linking-Mono/ReadMe.md

 - Some libraries like `ServiceStack.Text` will not work when packaged for some reason.
 Look for alternatives.
 - When choosing the MonoPath in step 2 look out for folders ending in `-api` like `4.7-api`.
 They do not work as expected.
 - If you receive an error when launching your application **like** `Unexpected character ")"` this means you've packaged for the wrong platform.
 Check your `--cross` argument from step 2.
+Things like x86 and x64 can play a factor.
   - The Linux (and Windows with cygwin) command `file {path}` can give you insight into what you've just packaged.